Smart TV vs. Streaming Devices: Which Is Better for Cord Cutters?

 If you only use a handful of major apps, an 8GB streaming device may be enough.
 But if your household likes trying lots of services - Netflix, Hulu, Disney+, Max, Peacock, Paramount+, Prime Video, YouTube, ESPN, league apps, free TV apps and more - choosing a device with 16GB, 32GB or more can help avoid storage warnings later.

-Streaming device storage comparison
+Streaming device speed and storage ranking

 Why 8GB devices can feel cramped